Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Parallel Offering

 \section{Parallel Offering}

-We now turn our focus to the parallel offering model defined in Section \ref{sec:parintro}.
+We turn to the Parallel Offering model defined in \Cref{sec:parintro}.
 We provide an algorithm that achieves a $(1-1/e)$ approximation of the optimal policy.
 The algorithm works by solving a LP relaxation and rounding its solution to decide who to offer which position, and in which order.

-In Section \ref{sec:parLP} we introduce the LP in question.
-In \Cref{sec:parALG} we present and analyze our algorithm.
-In Section \ref{sec:batching} we study the special case with identical positions introduced by \citet{purohit2019hiring} and establish a connection between the parallel and sequential offering problems.
-The proofs and complementary materials from this section can be found in Appendix \ref{ap:paral}.
+In \Cref{sec:parLP} we introduce the LP in question.
+In \Cref{sec:parALG} we present {our algorithm and in \Cref{sec:par_analysis} we provide its analysis.} In \Cref{sec:batching} we study the special case with identical positions introduced by \citet{purohit2019hiring} and establish a connection between the Parallel and Sequential Offering problems.

-\subsection{Linear program}
+\subsection{Linear Program}

 For an instance $I\in\I_\paral$, we introduce $\LP_\paral(I)$, with LP variables $y_{ij}$ for $i\in[n]$ and $j\in[k]$.
 Variable $y_{ij}$ is to be interpreted as the probability that candidate $i$ receives an offer for position $j$.
 As with $\LP_\ptk$, this LP only enforces that the problem's constraints are satisfied in expectation.